aregtech/areg-sdk/README.md

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/interface-centric.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/interface-centric.png" alt="Service oriented and interface-centric" style="width:50%;height:50%"/></a></div>

 ORPC concept is interface-centric, similar to object-oriented programming, and allows multiple instances of the same object to be instantiated and handled transparently.
 There are no protocol restrictions, although the bi-directional communication is required to send messages to all connected nodes.
 The programmable server objects are called _service providers_, and the programmable clients are called _service consumers_.
-This approach enables AREG to combine the features of _action-centric_ (Client-Server / Request-Reply) and _data-centric_ (Publish-Subscribe / PubSub) architectures.
+This approach enables AREG to combine the features of _action-centric_ (Client-Server / Request-Reply) and _data-centric_ (Publish-Subscribe / PubSub) models.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>